 IT’S ALL IN THE PERSPECTIVE

-The story is told of a very wealthy father who took his son on a trip to the country for the sole purpose of showing his son how it was to be poor.
+The story is told of a very wealthy father who took his son on a trip to the country for the sole purpose of showing him how it was to be poor.
 They spent a few days and nights on the farm of what would be considered a very poor family.

-“After their return from the trip, the father asked his son how he liked the trip.
+After their return from the trip, the father asked his son how he liked the trip.
 “It was great, Dad,” the son replied.

 “Did you see how poor people can be?” the father asked.

 “Oh yeah,” said the son.

 “So what did you learn from the trip?” asked the father.